Domains Explained: The Complete Guide

 - The browser uses the IP address to send an HTTP request to the actual server hosting

-- The server then sends an HTTP response to the browser, which is used to display the website to the user.
+- The server sends an HTTP response to the browser, which is used to display the website to the user.

 Sometimes a DNS server doesn’t have the mapping information for a particular domain name.
 In that case, it sends a request to another DNS server, close to it.
 The process continues until a DNS server with the relevant record is found.